 Many organizations simply lack a baseline for KPIs, making it near-impossible to know how they should improve, and on what metrics.
 When everything is done on the fly, it’s hard to establish an ideal situation, let alone take the steps necessary to get there.

 How to break the cycle of unplanned maintenance

 Now we know why it’s easy for organizations to fall into a pattern of unplanned maintenance—but how can they get out of it?

 Your particular situation might look like any combination of the causes listed above.
 It’s important for you to take a serious look at your maintenance operations and identify which gaps exist.

 No maintenance strategy can be overhauled in a day.
-Identify small, quick wins or impactful processes that you can implement right away, and measure the improvements that occur.
-It’s important to establish KPIs for comparison’s sake so that it’s clear whether or not the changes implemented are having their desired effect.
+Identify small, quick wins or impactful processes that you can implement right away and measure the improvements that occur.
+It’s important to establish maintenance KPIs for comparison’s sake to clarify whether or not implementing the changes had their desired effect.

 Want to learn more about ending unplanned maintenance?

 A clear path to efficiency